 If you move within a mile of a good friend, both of you will become significantly happier, according to Nicholas Christakis, a physician and sociologist at Harvard.
 If you’re considering relocating away from friends and family because you believe money will buy happiness, you are sort of right.
 But Nattavudh Powdthavee of the University of London shows that you’d need to have a salary increase of at least $133,000 in order to have a net positive impact on your happiness from that move.

 Move to an inexpensive city if you want to start a company.

 Seventy percent of Gen Y wants to start a company.
 So a lot of people are relocating to do that.
 You might think you need to be in Silicon Valley since the people there never shut up about their startup culture.
 But in fact, most startups need to keep their burn rate low more than they need that mythic startup culture, so you should move to a city with a low cost of living.

 Maybe you should stay where you are.

 When one spouse relocates for another, they generally end up earning less over their career because of it.
 So maybe spouses should stop relocating, period.
 There is a widespread feeling among Generation Y that transience is exhausting, and relocating away from family and friends for a job is a nonstarter.
-And anyway, it used to be that you could get a company to pay for your relocation, but Microsoft just announced it is no longer doing that, and you can bet other companies will follow.
+And anyway, it used to be that you could get a company to pay for your relocation, but Microsoft is no longer doing that, and you can bet other companies will follow.

 So at some point, relocation starts looking expensive, high risk, and maybe a bad idea.
 Unless you’re starting from New York City.